brvc-org/brvccoin/README.md

 # brvccoin
 BRVC Coin

-A proprietary coin solely for the BRVC org
+A proprietary coin, solely for the BRVC org